 With its high omega-3 fatty acid content, flax oil is one of the more fragile nutritional oils.
 Before you buy flaxseed oil online there a 3 important things to look for.

 3 Things to Look for When Buying Flax Oil

 1. Flaxseed Oil Must be Cold-Pressed

-To start with, flaxseed oil should always be cold pressed.
+To start with, a good flaxseed oil like this one I use should always be cold-pressed.
 Too much heat can damage the structure of the fatty acids so the oil has to be produced carefully to avoid high temperatures.

 Cold pressing is the name given to the process of mechanically separating the oil from the seed using pressure only, without the heat or chemical solvents used to extract many other common vegetable oils.